peter88213/nvhelp-en/source/nv_collection/index.rst

 or use **Series > Remove selected series but keep the books**.

 .. note::
-   When deleting a collection, the books are kept by default.
+   When deleting a series, the books are kept by default.

 To delete the selected series and remove all its books from the collection,